 You’d think North Devon an unlikely candidate for quick, quirky delicious grub.
 But hip food trucks and other offbeat eating holes, common in the capital are popping up all over the North Devon coastline.
-Read on to find out our best tips on where to eat in North Devon – here are 4 awesome food stops from trucks, shipping containers and pop ups to make feeding the family a joy this Summer.
+So whether you’re checked into an awesome Devon airbnb or rolled up to one of the best campsites in North Devon, read on to find some delightful culinary pitstops from food trucks, shipping containers and pop ups all guaranteed to make your Devon Devon holiday unforgettable.

 Where to eat – North Devon

 1. Watch the sun go down with Sri Lankan curry

 This place is legendary having served authentic (the owner is Sri Lankan) Sri Lankan curry from a shipping containing on the beach for almost 20 years.

 By day, the shack serves paninis, ice-creams and the like, but the true magic happens at 5pm when the shack transforms into a curry wielding power house.

 Arm yourself with a fold up chair, picnic blanket, and a bottle of chilled white wine (it’s BYO) and watch the sun dip into the Atlantic as the waves crash on this little piece of paradise.